 Outcomes

-Primary outcomes were appropriateness and consistency of empiric antibiotic use (Supplementary Table 4).
-We evaluated appropriateness considering the final phenotype and syndrome classification.
+Primary outcomes were appropriateness and consistency of empiric antibiotic use considering the final phenotype and syndrome classification (Supplementary Table 4).
 For the ‘bacterial’ group, withholding antibiotics was defined as inappropriate, unless in certain diagnoses (Supplementary Table 5).
 This judgment was made by review of final syndrome classification by study clinicians.
 For the ‘viral’ group, any antibiotic use was defined as inappropriate (Supplementary Table 4).
 In addition, for the ‘bacterial’ group, we described antibiotic use, stratified by both initial and final syndrome classification.
 Only patients with one main syndrome classification (Supplementary Table 2) were included in the latter analysis, in order to remove conflicting indications for antibiotic use.
-We evaluated consistency considering the recorded presumed etiology (bacterial vs viral/ non-infectious), where consistency was defined as only using antibiotics when presumed etiology was bacterial.
+We evaluated consistency considering the recorded presumed aetiology (bacterial vs viral/ non-infectious), where consistency was defined as only using antibiotics when presumed aetiology was bacterial.
 A secondary outcome was describing empiric antibiotic use for the three most common bacterial and viral pathogens.

 Statistical Analysis